 ***PLEASE NOTE THAT THIS IS A PREVIOUS EDITION OF THE SCRAPBOOK PAGE.
-COME BACK AND JOIN US FOR OUR NEW INCARNATION AND OUR DECADE+ MILESTONE ANNIVERSARY ISSUE DUE OUT SPRING 2021!!!
+COME BACK AND JOIN US FOR OUR NEW INCARNATION AND OUR DECADE+ MILESTONE ANNIVERSARY ISSUE COMING TO A SCREEN NEAR YOU!!!
 CHECK OUR HOME PAGE AND FACEBOOK PAGE FOR UPDATES, SPECIFICS ON SCHEDULE/DATES, AND FURTHER DETAILS WITH MORE TO COME SOON.

 Comments for Our Nine Year Anniversary:

 Patti Dietrick: Congratulations and Happy Anniversary to The Write Place at the Write Time for nine years of being a publication...
 Thank you, Nicole Bouchard, family, and staff for creating a magazine where we can celebrate the expression of ideas, thoughts, and emotions.
 I am so humbled to be a part of this evolution as a contributing artist.
 Nicole is visionary, showcasing artists, poets, and writers who complement each other in a rhythmic balance.
 It feels like family...the voice of a wonderful dialogue between friends.
 I hope this symbolic 9th year births new essence and creativity to all of our voices.